ChatGPT and AI in Therapy and Mental Health

 While this can be helpful to the user, it can also be problematic.
 Humans are social beings and often benefit from communicating with other people.

-Using AI apps alone may reduce the opportunities for social interaction.
+Using AI in therapy alone may reduce the opportunities for social interaction.

 In addition, some AI apps are designed to provide feedback without human intervention.
 This may be helpful for some users, but it can also be problematic for others.